-To understand how the mechanism of generalized knowledge relates to benefit-specific knowledge, our survey included the "Big Three" financial literacy questions about compound interest, inflation, and diversification (Lusardi and Mitchell 2014).
-Financial literacy impacts retirement planning and a range of other financial behaviors and that financial education improves financial literacy (Hastings, Madrian and Skimmyhorn 2013, Lusardi and Mitchell 2014, 2023, Kaiser et al. 2022).
+Financial literacy: To understand how generalized knowledge relates to the benefit-specific knowledge on which we focused above, our survey included the "Big Three" financial literacy questions about compound interest, inflation, and diversification (Lusardi and Mitchell 2014).36 Prior research shows that financial literacy impacts retirement planning and a range of other financial behaviors and that financial education improves financial literacy (Kaiser et al. 2022).
 To our knowledge, no evidence indicates whether financial literacy predicts avoiding dominated health plans.

-In our survey, 58% of respondents correctly answered the three financial literacy questions, which is higher than the average of the U.S. population (Lusardi and Mitchell 2023, Lusardi and Streeter 2023).
+In our survey, 58% of respondents correctly answered each of the three financial literacy questions, which is higher than the average of the U.S. population (Lusardi and Mitchell 2023, Lusardi and Streeter 2023).
+Those who answer correctly are more likely to avoid dominated plans and obtain retirement matching funds than those who do not (Table 3, Panel B).